manctl/mansdk/README.md

 ### Examples

- * rake

-Builds & installs everything in MANSDK_DIR/{build,stage}.

- * rake all

-More verbose version of the above.

- * rake PREFIX=/builds/mansdk

-Builds & installs everything in /builds/mansdk/{build,stage}.

- * rake CONFIG=debug

-Builds & installs all the debug targets.

- * rake debug

-Shorthand for the above.

- * rake all:debug

-More verbose version of the above.

- * rake pcl

-Builds pcl and its dependencies.

- * rake pcl-only

-Builds pcl alone.

- * rake pcl:release

-Builds pcl in release mode.

- * rake CONFIG=debug usb jpeg pcl-only:release

-Builds usb & jpeg in debug mode and pcl alone in release mode.

- * rake MAKE_FLAGS=-j8

-Builds (using up to 8 cores).

- * rake debug release relwithdebinfo minsizerel

-Builds absolutely everything.
-Make sure your build directory storage is up to the task.

- * rake clear

-Deletes the entire default configuration (stage, output & build).

- * rake clear:{release,debug}

-Deletes the entire release and debug configurations (stages, outputs & builds).

- * rake pcl-clear

-Deletes the default pcl build directory and the builds directories of all its dependencies.

- * rake pcl-clear-only

-Deletes the default pcl build directory.

- * rake pcl-clear-only:debug

-Deletes the debug pcl build directory.

- * rake wipe

-Removes absolutely everything.

- * rake help

-Displays hopefully helpful information.

- * rake QT5=ON

-Builds everything using Qt5 instead of Qt4.
+ * Build & install everything in MANSDK_DIR/{build,stage}:

+        rake

+ * More verbose version of the above:

+        rake all

+ * Builds & installs everything in /builds/mansdk/{build,stage}:

+        rake PREFIX=/builds/mansdk

+ * Build & install all the debug targets:

+        rake CONFIG=debug

+ * Shorthand for the above:

+        rake debug

+ * Shorthand for the above:

+        rake D

+ * Totally verbose version of the above:

+        rake all:debug

+ * Build pcl and its dependencies:

+        rake pcl

+ * Builds pcl alone:

+        rake pcl-only

+ * Build pcl in release mode:

+        rake pcl:release

+ * Build usb & jpeg in debug mode and pcl alone in release mode:

+        rake CONFIG=debug usb jpeg pcl-only:release

+ * Build using up to 8 cores (auto-detected by default):

+        rake MAKE_FLAGS=-j8

+ * Build absolutely everything:

+        rake debug release relwithdebinfo minsizerel

+    (Make sure your build directory storage is up to the task.)

+ * Delete the entire default configuration (stage, output & build):

+        rake clear

+ * Delete the entire release and debug configurations (stages, outputs & builds):

+        rake clear:{release,debug}

+ * Delete the default pcl build directory and the builds directories of all its dependencies:

+        rake pcl-clear

+ * Delete the default pcl build directory:

+        rake pcl-clear-only

+ * Delete the debug pcl build directory:

+    rake pcl-clear-only:debug

+ * Remove absolutely everything:

+        rake wipe

+ * Display hopefully helpful information:

+        rake help

+ * Build everything using Qt5 instead of Qt4:

+        rake QT5=ON

     WARNING: Do not mix Qt4 & Qt5 builds.

 ## About